aws-samples/emr-bootstrap-actions/spark/examples/spark-submit-via-step.md

 # Goals of this document

 Demonstrate how to:
-1. execute a Spark applicatoin on EMR without using SSH or directly accessing the master node
+1. execute a Spark application on EMR without using SSH or directly accessing the master node
 2. set the executor memory and the driver memory
 3. run a specific jar/class
 4. shut down the cluster then the application concludes